-On 10 March 2020, the FDA announced its intention to postpone most inspections of foreign manufacturing facilities and products and temporarily postponed routine surveillance inspections of domestic manufacturing facilities on 18 March 2020.
+On 10 March 2020, the FDA announced its intention to postpone most inspections of foreign manufacturing facilities and products, and temporarily postponed routine surveillance inspections of domestic manufacturing facilities on 18 March 2020.
 On 10 July 2020, the FDA announced its intention to resume certain on-site inspections of domestic manufacturing facilities subject to a risk-based prioritisation system.
 The FDA further clarified its intentions in an August 2020 guidance that the agency would evaluate whether to conduct a physical inspection on a case-by-case basis, according to whether a domestic or foreign inspection is "mission critical", and would employ alternative tools when a physical inspection is not possible.

-More recently, in April 2021, the FDA issued guidance describing how it will request and conduct voluntary remote interactive evaluations of manufacturing and outsourcing facilities as well as facilities involved in non-clinical and clinical research.
+In April 2021, the FDA issued guidance describing how it will request and conduct voluntary remote interactive evaluations of manufacturing and outsourcing facilities as well as facilities involved in non-clinical and clinical research.
+Due to the emergence and rapid spread of the COVID-19 omicron variant, the FDA ceased a majority of its inspection activities at the end of 2021, which extended into early February 2022.
+Although the FDA is moving toward resuming normal inspection activities, the agency has indicated that it may continue to use certain techniques utilised during the pandemic, such as record requests and remote interactive evaluations.
 In addition, the COVID-19 pandemic has resulted in significant use of the FDA's emergency use authorisation (EUA) authority, particularly for diagnostic tests and personal protective equipment.
 Under the FDA's EUA authority, the FDA may authorise an uncleared or unapproved device, or uncleared or unapproved use of an approved device, to diagnose, treat or prevent serious or life-threatening diseases or conditions caused by chemical, biological, radiological and nuclear threats when certain criteria are met and the Secretary of the Department of Health and Human Services (the parent agency of the FDA) has declared that an EUA is appropriate.